EU Journeys

 the pros and cons of European integration,

-viewpoints, and the personal perceptions of each participant about what Europe
+the challenges arising during the collection and recording of different viewpoints, and the personal perceptions of each participant about what Europe and European integration mean.

-highlighting the importance of dialogue, the exchange of experiences, and the
+The evening concluded in a particularly warm and friendly atmosphere, highlighting the importance of dialogue, the exchange of experiences, and the shared European journey.

-Special thanks go to Vagia Hotel for its warm hospitality and support in
+Special thanks go to Vagia Hotel for its warm hospitality and support in hosting the screening of the documentary.

 We warmly thank everyone for their participation!